01 Data Science & ADSA

 Data science is rapidly becoming a new paradigm for research and discovery, integrating approaches from computer science, statistics, applied mathematics, visualization and communication, and many application domains.
 Data science seeks to extract knowledge and insight from datasets that are often large and/or messy.
-Innovations in the methods for analyzing, visualizing, and interpreting data, and collaborating around data with diverse stakeholders, have become key to data-intensive discovery in nearly every field.
+Innovations in the methods for analyzing, visualizing, and interpreting data (such as Artificial Intelligence, AI) are core to extracting these insights.
+The far-reaching possibilities of data science and AI have highlighted how critical the field is to data-intensive discovery across all research domains.

 What is Responsible Data Science?

 Responsible data science means systematically reflecting on and addressing the ethical and societal implications of every decision in the data life cycle, including but not limited to power, bias, privacy and security concerns.
 Development and use of responsible data science approaches are still limited by two main elements: 1) the general lack of integration of trained socio-technical data scientists and social science concepts into data science research and education, and 2) the need for foundational changes to how we “do science,” from how we recognize intellectual contributions to how we infuse responsible, ethical practice in every aspect of data science teaching and research.
 If you are interested in learning more, check out Catherine D'Ignazio and Lauren F. Klein's book Data Feminism and a recent talk they gave for the Turing Institute [YouTube link].

 What About Artificial Intelligence?